WEDNESDAY

 "You got SOME type of filly," says a wide-eyed Gabe.

-Eddie happily turns to see Raymonds smirking to himself and looking at his driver.
+Eddie happily turns to see Raymonds smirking to himself.

-The trainer Harry Powers returns with the filly and hands the lines to Eddie.
+The trainer Harry Powers returns with the filly.

 "Okay," says a stern Raymonds to Powers, "when do we race for some money?"